Quick Links

 Most assessments are made through the daily activities for learning that children access.
 Teachers and teaching assistants will use communication and language and characteristics of effective learning to check progress of knowledge and skills gained.

-We recognise the importance of working closely with our parents and carers.
-We encourage parents to support their children in their education through our reading diaries, sharing children’s learning through Class Dojo and inviting parents into school for special events.
-Children are encouraged to take books home to read with their parents and carers.
+We recognise the importance of working closely with our Parents and Carers.
+We encourage parents to support their children in their education through our reading diaries, sharing children’s learning through Class Dojo and inviting parents into school for special events and regular stay and play sessions.
+Children are encouraged to take books home to read with their Parents and Carers.

 Admissions